Asfand038/NUSTrive/README.md

 ## Note

 NUSTrive is an ongoing project, and we are actively working on different modules to make it more robust and user-friendly.
-Your feedback and suggestions are valuable to us as we strive to create an optimal learning environment for NUST entry test preparation.
+Your feedback and suggestions are valuable as we strive to create an optimal learning environment for NUST entry test preparation.

 ## Get Involved